 Graduates who earn an online criminal justice bachelor's degree can work as police officers and detectives, probation officers and correctional treatment specialists, and private detectives and investigators.
 Several criminal justice jobs offer salaries that exceed the national average.
 For example, the Bureau of Labor Statistics reports that in 2020, police officers and detectives earned a median salary of $67,290.

 Criminal justice majors study law enforcement techniques, emergency management strategies, and master the skills needed to work in courts and correctional facilities.
 An online criminal justice degree also prepares candidates for law school or graduate programs in other criminal justice fields.
 While some employers, including police departments, hire associate degree-holders, others require further education.
 For example, most federal law enforcement agencies expect prospective FBI agents, U.S. marshals, and Secret Service agents to hold a bachelor's degree.

 A bachelor's degree also leads to greater salary potential.
-On average, professionals with a bachelor's degree in criminal justice earn $8,000 more each year than those with an associate degree in criminal justice.
+According to PayScale, as of October 2021, professionals with a bachelor's degree in criminal justice earn $68,000 annually, compared to $49,000 for those with an associate degree in criminal justice.
 Certain high-level positions, such as emergency management director or lawyer, may require candidates to earn a master's degree in criminal justice.
 The following section examines some career paths and salary opportunities for professionals with a bachelor's in criminal justice.

 Choosing an Online Criminal Justice Degree Program